 At Lushui I walked along the road to Tianxiang which was my final stop.
 This wasn’t that great as it was by the main road but it’s worth walking it to finish off the day.

 Towards the end, before reaching Tianxiang is Xiangde Buddhist Temple which is worth a visit.

-Getting from Taroko National Park to Hualien.
+How to Get from Taroko to Hualien.

 Tianxiang has a 7/11 supermarket, toilets & a few local food places.
 I reached here at about 14:00 and was just in time to catch the bus at 14:10 from Tianxiang back to Hualien City which took 1 hour 10 minutes as you go all the way back through the park.

 Buses from Tianxiang after this are at 15:00, 15:50 and 17:00 and again it’s good to get there early as if you don’t get on because it’s full you’ll have to wait.